Tuesday, July 16, 2013

 Wall Street Professional Survey Reveals Widespread Misconduct, Acceptance of Illegal Activities and Disregard of Client Interests

-At the Same Time, Financial Watchdogs Are Increasingly Trusted, Willingness to Report High and Awareness of the SEC Whistleblower Program Exploding
+At the Same Time, Financial Watchdogs are Increasingly Trusted, Willingness to Report High and Awareness of the SEC Whistleblower Program Exploding

-New York, NY (July 16, 2013) – Labaton Sucharow LLP, which established the first national practice exclusively dedicated to representing SEC whistleblowers, today announced the results of its second annual U.S. financial services industry survey, Wall Street in Crisis: A Perfect Storm Looming.
+NEW YORK (July 16, 2013) – Labaton Sucharow LLP, which established the first national practice exclusively dedicated to representing SEC whistleblowers, today announced the results of its second annual U.S. financial services industry survey, Wall Street in Crisis: A Perfect Storm Looming.
 The survey confidentially polled financial professionals on corporate ethics, wrongdoing in the workplace and the role of financial regulators in policing the marketplace.
 The results suggest that the financial services industry faces a serious and growing ethical crisis.

 An Industry in Crisis

-"Many in the financial services industry appear to have lost their moral compass, and younger professionals pose the greatest threat to investors," said Jordan Thomas, partner and Chair of the Whistleblower Representation Practice at Labaton Sucharow.
+"Many in the financial services industry appear to have lost their moral compass, and younger professionals pose the greatest threat to investors," said Jordan A. Thomas, partner and Chair of the Whistleblower Representation Practice at Labaton Sucharow.
 "Wall Street needs to take the first step toward recovery and admit that it has a corporate ethics problem, or Main Street should brace itself for more scandals."

 A Faltering First Line of Defense